logo

 • Board member, University of Alabama Law School Foundation

-• Board member, Alabama Appleseed Center for Law & Justice
+• Past Board member, Alabama Appleseed Center for Law & Justice

 • Executive Committee, Alabama Association for Justice